Uncovering Genmaicha: Caffeine Content, Flavor, Health Benefits and More

 Then, the leaves undergo several stages of rolling.

-Once this has been completed, the brown rice is added to the mix.
+Once this has been completed, the brown grain is added to the blend and oven roasted.

 In some instances, you will find brown rice tea with matcha.

-Here, the genmaicha is dusted with matcha, covering the leaves and rice with the powder.
+Here, the genmaicha tea is dusted with matcha, covering the leaves and grain with the powder.

 This is known as matcha genmaicha.